mr-fard4y/ticket-management-system/README.md

 Support
 -------

-If you have found some issues, please let me know.
+If you find some issues, please let me know.
 * Fe-Nik-S <mikifeynman@gmail.com>